nifty-lang/nifty-lang.github.io/content/docs/nifty/packages.md

 ---
 title: "Packages"
-weight: 10
+weight: 12
 ---

 ## Intro

 All nifty programs are made of packages.
+Packages are made of nifty files.

 The Nifty Standard Library (`nsl`) has many built-in packages.